greenhas/spg_website/content/Communities/books-that-shaped-my-faith.md

 ### *L'Anomalie*, by Hervé Le Tellier

 This is a bizarre but great book (and not the last on my list that could be described that way).
 Its premise is straight out of science fiction: three months after a regularly scheduled Air France flight from Paris to New York touches down, the exact same flight with the same passengers aboard also touches down.
-Le Tellier uses this bonkers premise to explore really interesting questions, like our relationships with ourselves, the consequences of small decisions, and whether life as we know it could just be a simulation.
-I understand the English translation is pretty good, too.
+Le Tellier uses this wild premise to explore really interesting questions, like our relationships with ourselves, the consequences of small decisions, and whether life as we know it could just be a simulation.
+I understand the English translation (*The Anomaly*) is pretty good, too.

 ### *A Short Stay in Hell*, by Steven Peck